-#PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students
+#PlanetaryScience4All EPEC-EPSC 4-minute video contest: Call for PhD students and early career researchers

 All videos will be shown during a dedicated session during the Europlanet Science Congress (EPSC) 2020, which is being held as a virtual meeting for the first time from 21 September – 9 October.
 The winner will be announced at the end of the virtual conference.